Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 ### Idle markers

-* Brand-Shei is supposed to be seated on a crate, however he is sitting on nothing.
+* Brand*Shei is supposed to be seated on a crate, however he is sitting on nothing.
-* College NPC Idle marker in the Arcarnem - Leaning on invisible table
+* College NPC Idle marker in the Arcarnem * Leaning on invisible table
 * Marise Aravel, the produce merchant in Riften, has an idle marker inside of a barrel
 * NPC idle marker inside planter in front of the Winking Skeever
 * Silda the Unseen is standing too far away to warm her hands from the Place of kings brazier